pirocorp/Notes/Case Studies.md

 ## Autocomplete

 You have a very long list of sorted words, like in a real-world dictionary.
 Store them in memory and solve the following tasks:
-  a) Write a function to give you whether a word exists in the list - true or false result. 🤓
+  1. Write a function to give you whether a word exists in the list - true or false result. 🤓
-  b) Implement autocompletion for the specific list. 🤔
+  2. Implement autocompletion for the specific list. 🤔

  ### Autocomplete Solution

-  a) The tricky part here is not to overcomplicate things and introduce advanced data structures.
+  1. The tricky part here is not to overcomplicate things and introduce advanced data structures.
 A simple hash table (HashSet<T>) will be sufficient.
 It will give you a fast "contains" method which you can use to solve the problem. 👈

-  b) The answer here is the data structure trie (prefix tree), which gives you a fast search over strings when the term is partial.
+  2. The answer here is the data structure trie (prefix tree), which gives you a fast search over strings when the term is partial.
 It is an advanced data structure, so you should use it only if you really have a problem it solves. 👈